Raymay3/IDX-Exchange/README.md

 - Removed identifier variables and project-designated data leakage features (`ListPrice` and `OriginalListPrice`).
 - One-hot encoded selected low-cardinality categorical variables.
 - Standardized continuous numerical predictor variables.
-- Created a chronological training/testing split using the most recent month as the testing dataset.
+- Created a chronological training/testing split using the most recent month as the testing dataset and a configurable training window (initially five months) immediately preceding it.

 ---